stjude/seaseq/README.md

 ### Input configuration

-SEASEQ supports FASTQ files and SRA identifiers (SRRs) as Samples Input.
+SEAseq supports FASTQ files and SRA identifiers (SRRs) as Samples Input.
 A combination of both is also supported.

-SEASEQ requires the Samples Input, Genome Reference, and the Gene Annotation files be provided.
+SEAseq requires the Samples Input, Genome Reference, and the Gene Annotation files be provided.

 The Input/Control FASTQ files or SRA ids (SRR) for coverage correction are optional.
 Bowtie genomic indexes and region-based blacklists are optional.

-SEASEQ supports Genome Reference and Gene Annotation (or Gene position database) files from most genome repositories, such as [UCSC], [ENSEMBL], [RefSeq] or [GENCODE].
+SEAsrq supports Genome Reference and Gene Annotation (or Gene position database) files from most genome repositories, such as [UCSC], [ENSEMBL], [RefSeq] or [GENCODE].

 [Motif databases]: https://meme-suite.org/meme/db/motifs